TIME TO GET READY FOR YOUR SHOOT!

 *Make it an opportunity to pamper yourself!
 Go a few days before your shoot and get a manicure and pedicure!
 This will give you a finished, polished look.
 Chipped polish can be distracting.

 *Lather on the lotion!
 Supple is key for beautiful skin!
 Be sure to moisturize twice a day for the week leading up to your shoot.
 On the day of your shoot, use a non-bronzer illuminizing lotion.
-I LOVE Pacifica's coconut crushed pearl lotion .
 If you're having a hard time finding an illuminizing lotion without color, you can absolutely just go with an oil based lotion like Argan Oil Moisturizer or Coconut Oil Moisturizer.
 Don't use tinted lotions or anything with color.
 We will have some moisturizer at the studio for you to use if you don't have a lotion you love.

 *Have extra wardrobe options!
 Have at least 3-4 different outfits pulled, a couple pair of shoes, and accessories handy.
 We won't use it all, but it's best to have options.
 Some things will photograph better than others.
 Re-read through the wardrobe section above for more tips.